ThePlatformPublishing/palm-node/README.md

 ### Process for Adding/Removing Validators:
 In this scenario lets say MemberA is adding a validator to the existing pool, so the steps are:
 1. MemberA creates a Validator node and a Transaction node as outlined above.
-2. MemberA then gets the enode of their validator as well as the address and sends it to `daniel.heyman@palm.io` via email requesting their enode be added.
+2. MemberA then gets the enode of their validator as well as the address and fills out the form on https://docs.palm.io/Concepts/Validators/.
+Click on 'Contact Us'.
 To obtain the address from the enode, please use the [pubKeyToAddress](./utilites/pubkeyToAddress.js) script.
 3. Every existing member of the validator pool must then:
 - make an API call proposing that proposes MemberA's node's address be added as a validator like so: